Espresso-Aficionados/website/guides/water.md

 ## The More

 Some espresso enthusiasts have found the "Pavlis Water" recipe is lacking a component.
-The thought here is that calcium or magnesium (commonly considered "hardness" minerals), in carefully controlled doses, allow a better extraction.
+The thought here is that calcium or magnesium (commonly considered "hardness" minerals), in carefully controlled doses, chnage the taste of the brewed coffee.
 I will stop short of making any qualitative judgement between this approach and the one outlined above.
 Since there are myriad ways to introduce hardness chemicals into your water, we'll continue to add water resources here on the wiki.